In candidate driven markets, hiring managers are the sellers

 2. Make your job postings real

-Frequently job postings are inflated.
-Stick to key skills and offer to train and develop candidates who may fall short.
-Hire for potential not just experience.
+Frequently job postings are an inflated list of impossible skills and experience.
+Stick to key competences and offer to train and develop candidates who may fall short.
+Monitor your language to make it inclusive.
+Hire for potential, not just experience.
 Use storytelling to engage people whether by video, audio links or posts.
-Use any channel that will help make your employer brand more appealing in line with your target market.
+Use any channel that will help make your employer brand more appealing to your target market.
+This is vital targeting younger demographics.

 3. Make your processes user-friendly and as short as possible